 |^||mapiq, placed before the letter. ^h|

 |,||rafe, placed before the letter. ,dl|

 |_||line break in BHS (especially helpful in poetic sections)|

 |;||mark below the line (rare)|

-The terms "prepositive" and "postpositive" appear in the table below.
-"Prepositive" means the symbol comes before the word (the first thing you see in the word).
+You will see the terms "prepositive" and "postpositive" in the table below.
+"Prepositive" means that the symbol comes before the word (the first thing you see in the word).
 "Postpositive" means the symbol comes after the word (the last thing you see in the word).

 Usually accents that do not have their position predetermined appear immediately after the vowel in the stressed syllable.
 However, if doing so would break up a contraction such as hiriq-yod, the accent is placed between the opening consonant and the vowel.
 In a word ending with a vowel where the stress is on the last syllable, a qadma would be placed before the vowel as well, so not to be confused with a postpositive pashta.

 |.p||qadma (pashta when postpositive)|